 Getting involved in UK university life: Vanessa’s story

-INTO University of Gloucestershire student, Vanessa from Malaysia moved to the UK in 2016.
+University of Gloucestershire student, Vanessa from Malaysia moved to the UK in 2016.

 She tells us how she has thrown herself (quite literally!) into university life.

 When I first arrived I didn’t know anyone, so I was keen to make new friends in and out of the classroom.